 The magazine focuses on the humanistic side of showcasing culture and emotion at IBM.
-There are no articles on revenue or numbers, only people and the amazing things they do.
+There are no articles about revenue, numbers, or corporate matters—only people and the unique things they do.

-For this magazine, I led a team of 18 Designers from around the world.
+For this magazine, I learned from and led a team of 18 Designers from around the world.